Lesson 07 - Templates and Building

 Loading Assets ► ASSET Template

 We have full control of when to load assets such as images, sound and fonts and events for when they are loaded.
-Once the loading is complete we can add the image to the stage, play the sound or use the font.
+In many past ZIM examples, assets were loaded with frame.loadAssets().
+Now, we can load assets right in the Frame() call.
+In the ready event function, we can add the image to the stage, play the sound or use the font.

 Chrome and Safari give a security ERROR when interacting with local files containing images and sound.
 The solution is one of the following.
 Note that this is an error only when testing locally.
 When your app is on a server or as an app on mobile, there will be no problem.